-Name Description none This value disables modules. commonjs This value selects the CommonJS module format, which is supported by Node.js. amd This value selects the Asynchronous Module Definition (AMD), which is supported by the RequireJS module loader. system This value selects the module format supported by the SystemJS module loader. umd This value selects the Universal Module Definition (UMD) module format. es2015, es6 This value selects the module format specified in the ES2016 language specification. esnext This value selects the module features that have been proposed for the next version of the JavaScript language.
+Name Description None This value disables modules.
+CommonJS This value selects the CommonJS module format, which is supported by Node.js.
+AMD This value selects the Asynchronous Module Definition (AMD), which is supported by the RequireJS module loader.
+System This value selects the module format supported by the SystemJS module loader.
+UMD This value selects the Universal Module Definition (UMD) module format.
+ES2015, ES6 This value selects the module format specified in the ES2016 language specification.
+ES2020 This value selects the module format specified in the ES2020 language specification, which includes dynamic loading of modules.
+ESNext This value selects the module features that have been proposed for the next version of the JavaScript language.

 The choice of module format is driven by the environment that will execute the code.
-At the time of writing, Node.js supports CommonJS modules and has only experimental support for ES2016 modules, which has to be switched on through a command-line argument.
+At the time of writing, Node.js supports CommonJS modules and ECMAScript modules, although it requires the file extension to be included in the import statement, which is problematic when using TypeScript, which deals with .ts and .js files.

 For web applications, especially those built using a framework like React, Angular, or Vue.js, the module format will be dictated by the framework's toolchain, which will include either a bundler, which packages up all of the modules into a single JavaScript file during deployment, or a module loader, which sends HTTP requests to the web server to get JavaScript files as they are required.
 You will see examples of using the TypeScript compiler with these frameworks in Part 3.
 To target a recent version of JavaScript on Node.js, I have to select the commonjs format, as shown in Listing 5-26.

-■ Tip An alternative approach is to use a third-party package to add support for ES2015 modules to Node.js, which is the approach I took in Chapter 4.
+Tip An alternative approach is to use a third-party package to add support for ES2015 modules to Node.js, which is the approach I took in Chapter 4.